ned-chambers/ned-chambers/README.md

 Hello!
 I'm Ned, a Data Analyst passionate about transforming data into actionable insights and compelling stories.
 I recently completed a state-recognised Lead & Fullstack Data Analyst programme at Jedha Bootcamp, equipping me with advanced skills in SQL, Python, Power BI and Tableau.
-With over a decade of experience as an educator and trainer, I'm now looking to leverage my strong communication skills to help teams make smarter decisions.
+With over a decade of experience as an educator and trainer, I'm now looking to leverage my strong communication skills to help teams turn their data into smarter decisions.

 ---